nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

 # Key Areas of Improvements:
 - Cyber Security Governance:
 - Hire a Cyber security manager or a Chief informa1on security manager.
-- Formalise cyber security roles and responsibili1es.
+- Formalise cyber security roles and responsibilities.
 Ensure that the board of the directors are awareness of their information security du1es
- - DraI a comprehensive informa1on security policy.
+ - Draft a comprehensive informa1on security policy.
 Endorse the policy by senior management.
  - Invest in hiring cyber security professionals to establish and manage a cyber security practice.
 Asset Management:
  - Identify and classify all assets based on criticality and sensitivity
- - Conduct periodic reviews to ensure the CMDB is accurate and up to date Third Part risk management:
+ - Conduct periodic reviews to ensure the CMDB is accurate and up to date Third Party risk management:
- - Create a process to iden1ty and manage third party suppliers.
+ - Create a process to identify and manage third party suppliers.
 The process should start by identifying suppliers, classifying suppliers, and conducting periodic security assessments on third party suppliers
 Cyber Security Risk Management:
  - Create a process to assess and manage cyber security risks.
  - The process should prioritise risks based on criticality and impact to the business.
- - The process should be endorsed by the audit and risk commiNee and the current risk management team
+ - The process should be endorsed by the audit and risk committee and the current risk management team
  -  Create a cyber security risk register to document all cyber security risks
- - Recommend an internal audit program to include cyber security in the scope Iden1ty and Access Management:
+ - Recommend an internal audit program to include cyber security in the scope Identity and Access Management:
- - Implement and roll-out two factor authentcation across the organisa1on as a priority
+ - Implement and roll-out two factor authentcation across the organisation as a priority
- -  Follow the principle of least privileges and separa1on of du1es across the organisa1on
+ -  Follow the principle of least privileges and separa1on of du1es across the organisation
  - Review admin users, eliminate sharing of admin passwords and implement a role based access control
  - Conduct regular user access reviews to ensure that access management principles are consistently followed
-Security Educa1on and Awareness:
+Security Education and Awareness:
  - Employees should undergo security training at least once every 12 months
-  • Consider running simulated phishing aNacks to further improve awareness Data Security and DLP:
+ - Consider running simulated phishing aNacks to further improve awareness Data Security and DLP:
-  • Undertake a data discovery ac1vity.
-Classify and label data based on sensi1vity and cri1cality.
+   - Undertake a data discovery activity.
+Classify and label data based on sensitivity and cri1cality.
-  • Utilise Microsoft Azure AIP to label data
+  - Utilise Microsoft Azure AIP to label data
-  • Consider implementing a DLP soluton.
+  - Consider implementing a DLP soluton.
 A Microsoft DLP solution might be the best solution as the environment uses Microsoft products.
-  • Block USB flash drive usage.
-Only allow it (temporarily) when there is a business justifica1on.
+  - Block USB flash drive usage.
+Only allow it (temporarily) when there is a business justification.
 Detection and Response:
-  • Invest in a SIEM solution.
+  - Invest in a SIEM solution.
 This could be using a Managed Security Service Provider (MSSP) or in house.
 Detecting cyber security incidents is a priority.
-  • Create an enterprise-wide cyber security incident response plan and at least 5x cyber security incident response plans for the most common attack types.
+  - Create an enterprise-wide cyber security incident response plan and at least 5x cyber security incident response plans for the most common attack types.